henrijaeger/wireshark-awdl/README.md

 Wireshark 1.10 and earlier.
 In other cases the standard package for Wireshark might simply be old.
 This is the case for Solaris and HP-UX.

-NOTE: The Makefile depends on GNU "make"; it doesn't appear to work with the "make" that comes with Solaris 7 nor the BSD "make".

-Both Perl and Python are needed, the former for building the man pages.

-If you decide to modify the yacc grammar or lex scanner, then you need "flex" - it cannot be built with vanilla "lex" - and either "bison" or the Berkeley "yacc".
-Your flex version must be 2.5.1 or greater.
-Check this with `flex -V`.
+Python 3 is needed to build Wireshark.
+AsciiDoctor is required to build the documentation, including the man pages.
+Perl and flex are required to generate some of the source code.

-You must therefore install Perl, Python, GNU "make", "flex", and either "bison" or Berkeley "yacc" on systems that lack them.
+You must therefore install Python 3, AsciiDoctor, and GNU "flex" (vanilla "lex" won't work) on systems that lack them.
+You might need to install Perl as well.

 Full installation instructions can be found in the INSTALL file and in the Developer's Guide at https://www.wireshark.org/docs/wsdg_html_chunked/